wangdh15/vscode-blade/README.md

 - [ ] cannot stop running test clearly
 - [ ] when the terminal is killed, no new terminal will be created
+- [ ] support running some command when terminal is created
+- [ ] make it support vscode of lower version

 ## How to use